Knee pain: Always think of the hip too!

 Conservative treatment

-- Physiotherapy: The goal is to strengthen and stabilize the muscles in order to eliminate biomechanical imbalances.
+- Physical Therapy: The goal is to strengthen and stabilize the muscles to eliminate biomechanical imbalances.

-- Pain therapy: NSAIDs (non-steroidal anti-inflammatory drugs) help to reduce acute inflammation.
+- Pain Therapy: NSAIDs (non-steroidal anti-inflammatory drugs) help reduce acute inflammation.

-- Orthopedic aids: Individually adapted shoe insoles or bandages relieve the affected joint.
+- Orthopedic aids: Customized shoe inserts or bandages relieve the affected joint.

-In some cases, especially with advanced osteoarthritis or severe injuries, surgery is necessary:
+In some cases, especially with advanced osteoarthritis or severe injuries, surgery is required:

 - Hip replacement: Replacing the damaged hip joint reduces secondary knee pain.

-- Arthroscopy: Minimally invasive procedures can correct changes in the hip joint.
+- Arthroscopy: Minimally invasive interventions can correct changes in the hip joint.

-Prevention: How to prevent knee pain with healthy hips
+Prevention: How to prevent knee pain through healthy hips

-- Proper sitting posture: Avoid prolonged sitting in a bent-over position.
+- Proper Sitting: Avoiding prolonged sitting in a flexed position.

-- Hip-friendly strain: Regularly changing your sitting and standing position.
+- Hip-Friendly Loading: Regularly changing sitting and standing positions.

 Nutrition